-The Fit-for-Life diet is a variant of separating food diet.
+The Fit for Life diet is a variant of food combining diet.
 However, it is much stricter in the rules than the original diet and contains more fruit and vegetables.
 You can find out what the course of the Fit-for-Life diet is and what the pros and cons are here.

 What is the Fit-for-Life Diet?

-American couple Harvey and Marilyn Diamond picked up on the Haysche separating food and supplemented it with very strict dietary rules.
+American couple Harvey and Marilyn Diamond picked up on the Haysche food food combining diet and developed it with very strict dietary rules.

 How the Fit-for-Life Diet Works